aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/commonslideviewproperties/_index.md

 | [`drawing_guides`](/slides/python-net/aspose.slides/commonslideviewproperties/drawing_guides/) | Returns the collection of the drawing guides.<br/>            Read-only [`IDrawingGuidesCollection`](/slides/python-net/aspose.slides/idrawingguidescollection) |

+### Examples

+The following example shows how to set the zoom value for slide of PowerPoint Presentation.

 ### See Also
 * module [`aspose.slides`](/slides/python-net/aspose.slides)
 * library [`Aspose.Slides`](/slides/python-net)